yyIntsuki/ProMo-Sense/README.md

-# Web
+# ProMo-Sense
-This folder is designated for web application code.
+This repository is used for development and version control of ProMo-Sense.